Physical processes in protoplanetary disks: Single and collective particle evolution

 The existence of a strongly inhomogenous distribution of solid particles has important implications for particle growth and planetesimal formation, irrespective of whether the over-densities are strong or very strong.
 There is particular interest, however, in determining whether the streaming instability can yield over-densities that exceed the Roche density (\S\ref{sec_roche}), given approximately by,

 Particle clumps whose density exceeds the Roche density can collapse gravitationally into planetesimals, whose properties (such as size and binarity \cite{nesvorny10}) will depend upon the statistics of the particle density field generated by the streaming instability.
-Simulations that include self-gravity show that collapse is a likely outcome in regions of the disk where the streaming instability is strong \cite{johansen07b,johansen11}.
+Collapse is a likely outcome in regions of the disk where the streaming instability is strong \cite{johansen07b,johansen11}.
+Current simulation results suggest that collapse forms a population of planetesimals with an initial mass function that can be fit with a power-law \cite{johansen15,simon16,schafer17},

+whose exponent displays at most a weak dependence on the stopping time of the particles that participate in the instability \cite{simon17}.
+This predicted mass function is top-heavy, in the sense that most of the mass resides in a handful of the largest objects (in contrast to the stellar IMF, which has the opposite property \cite{bastian10}).
+The role of intrinsic gas-phase disk turbulence (which is not included in most of the recent calculations) in modifying the predicted mass function has not, however, been fully established.

 The circumstances that lead to the formation of streaming-unstable regions within protoplanetary disks, along with the outcome of the instability when it occurs, are by no means definitively established.
 Figure~\ref{fig_streaming} illustrates the flavor of theoretical models now under investigation \cite{johansen14}, which invoke the single particle processes discussed in this section as essential elements.
 Vertical settling and radial drift, operating on particles that have grown through collisions \cite{blum08} to be imperfectly coupled to the gas, act to enhance the local metallicity toward the values where the streaming instability would operate.
 Settling and pile-up, however, may not always be sufficient, and the next section is devoted to processes that can generate structure and additional enhancement in the local metallicity within the disk.